EskildVeren/summer24/README.md

 ## 12.06; Finishing the calculator

 Typing this at 2.19 am.
 I have worked and socialized with my family throughout the evening (and night), and I am now happy with the calculator, which is the first of (hopefully) several mini-projects in kotlin.
 It don't know if the development of this README file becoming a blog is a good idea, but it is all I have since I haven't gotten to finishing my website yet.

+# 15.06; Learning Jetpack Compose

+It turns out that these mini-projects seren't as easy as I thought.
+During the creation of a TaskManager app, I stumbled upon a problem.
+I don't know how to build UIs using Kotlin.
+I will therefore allocate some time to learn Jetpack Compose.
+It might not be the most relevant to learn for my career path, but it will help me to learn Kotlin.
+Today I am halfway through their course on state, and will hopefully complete it soon.
+Unfortunately, I will soon go on a canoeing trip, which will force me to pause my coding project.
+Still, I will have fun paddeling around in my canoe.